galczo5/perf2020/README.md

 This repo contains source code for session "Small fixes for huge performance problems ".
 Feel free to use and share this code.

-I cannot ensure that his repo won't change, so please fork it if you need "today version".
+I cannot ensure that this repo won't change, so please fork it if you need "today version".
 Star it if you are interested in updates.

 ## Pull request
 Check pull requests for this repo.
 Each contains changes that I've presented during speech.
 It was the best way to present what I changed and how little effort it costs.